What Is Titration?

 Iodimetry Titration (Direct Method)

-In this type of titration Iodine solution (I2) is used for titrations of reducing agents.
-The following are common reactions involving Iodine.
+In this type of titration, iodine solution (I2) is used for titrations of reducing agents.
+The following are common reactions involving iodine.

-In all the reactions I2 acts as a weak oxidizing agent.
+In all the reactions, I2 acts as a weak oxidizing agent.

 Iodometry Titration (Indirect Method)

-Here I– acts as a reducing agent, which is oxidized to I2.
+Here, I–acts as a reducing agent, which is oxidized to I2.
 The amount of I2 is titrated against standard hypo (thiosulphate) solution, which in turn is used for estimating the unknown concentration of the reaction oxidizing agent.
-The following are some common reactions involved.
+The following are some common reactions involved:

 Gravimetric Analysis Titration

 This is done for elements that can form insoluble salts in an aqueous solution.
 It involves the separation of ions from the compound in the form of precipitates.
-The following are the step involved in the process.
+The following are the steps involved in the process.